 Study of Fidel Castro's 1960 Address to the U.N.
 General Assembly by Ron Kurtus - Succeed by Studying Great Speeches.
-Also refer to United Nations, Cuba, revolutionary, policy, condemnation, United States, Communism, delegates, economic, boycott, format, vision, mission, politics, imagery, emotional appeal, Ron Kurtus, School for Champions.
+Key words: United Nations, Cuba, revolutionary, policy, condemnation, United States, Communism, delegates, economic, boycott, format, vision, mission, politics, imagery, emotional appeal, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 Fidel Castro's 1960 Address to the U.N.
 General Assembly: "The Problem of Cuba and its Revolutionary Policy" - Part 2 of 4